A Turn Too Far

-DAVID LEADBETTER is a Golf Digest Teaching Professional and operates 26 golf academies worldwide.
+DAVID LEADBETTER, a Golf Digest Teaching Professional, operates 26 golf academies worldwide, including his headquarters at ChampionsGate near Orlando.